chrisgrieser/nvim-tinygit/README.md

 Creates a permalink to the current file/lines at GitHub.
 The link is opened in the browser and copied to the system clipboard.
 In normal mode, uses the current file, in visual mode, uses the selected lines.
-(Note that visual mode detection requires you to use the lua function below instead of the `:Tinygit` ex-command.)
+(Note that visual mode detection requires you to use the Lua function below instead of the `:Tinygit` ex-command.)
 - `"file"`: link to the file (normal mode) or the selected lines (visual mode)
 - `"blame"`: link to the blame view of the file
 - `"repo"`: link to the repo root